torvalds/linux/Documentation/RCU/listRCU.rst

 additional RCU-induced staleness is generally not a problem.

 However, there are many examples where stale data cannot be tolerated.
-One example in the Linux kernel is the System V IPC (see the ipc_lock() function in ipc/util.c).
+One example in the Linux kernel is the System V IPC (see the shm_lock() function in ipc/shm.c).
 This code checks a *deleted* flag under a per-entry spinlock, and, if the *deleted* flag is set, pretends that the entry does not exist.
-For this to be helpful, the search function must return holding the per-entry lock, as ipc_lock() does in fact do.
+For this to be helpful, the search function must return holding the per-entry spinlock, as shm_lock() does in fact do.

 .. _quick_quiz: